The applicants that cried wolf: how relying on COVID-19 was 'entirely opportunistic and not credible

 Justice Snowden was unimpressed with this argument, calling it ‘entirely opportunistic and not credible’, particularly given that in the applicants’ original evidence there was nothing to suggest any financial difficulty.

 In fact, His Honour noted that the applicants had, in an earlier hearing, expressly stated that they did not face ‘liquidity or operational challenges as a result of the circumstances related to COVID-19.’

 His Honour also observed there was no attempt by the applicants to provide any explanation for the change in position, or to furnish the court with any financial information in support of this new position.

 The court dismissed the applications as an abuse of process, declared them as without merit, and ordered an indemnity costs order against the applicants.

-If you or your business need advice on filing, or defending, a winding up petition as a result of unpaid debts, please do get in touch.
+If you or your business need advice on filing, or defending, a winding up petition as a result of unpaid debts, please do get in touch with our expert team.